Post by Gerd StolpmannPost by Jon HarropIncidentally, Xavier made a statement based upon what appears to me to be

 without).

-use OCaml despite its limitations and has drawn the conclusion that these
+already use OCaml despite its limitations and has drawn the conclusion

-limitations are not important to industrialists.
-I was really horrified to
+that these limitations are not important to industrialists.
+I was really

 Which companies?